Lausanne, on a budget

 Drinking Water: 4CHF for a 0.25l bottle of water; that’s how much I paid the last time I was thirsty at the airport of Geneva.
 Yes, you can find it much cheaper at the supermarket but still, alpine water is widely available for free so you should take advantage of it.
 Grab a thermos and fill it in for free whenever this is possible as this will save you a good amount of Swiss francs.

 Vidy plage: when the weather is summery, one of the first things on my list is to go on a picnic and sunbathe by the lake.
-Swimming in the lake is not for me –spoiled by the Greek seas, what can I say? – but many people like that as well.
+Personally I prefer other areas to swim in the lake (Preverenges beach for example) but there are many who like swimming right here as well.
 It’s so popular that you can hardly find a place for your blanket or towel in this vast area.
 Crazy, I know.

 Open Swimming Pools: Bellerive, just by the lake, is very popular and you can spend a whole day there if you are properly organized.
 The entrance for an adult is 6 CHF (or 4.5 CHF if you go after 5 pm) but you can bring your own food, drinks and snacks so there is no need to spend any more money if you don’t want to.
-You might be tempted to splurge on ice cream though.
+You might be tempted to splurge on ice cream though (unfortunately there is no artisanal ice cream available on the spot yet).

 Pully also has a very nice open swimming pool by the lake and I have been told that it tends to be less busy.
 Montchoisi is another option, as are many swimming pools with a free entrance around the city’s residential areas such as the one at Vieux-Moulin, which are strictly for leisure and not for sport.
 Here is a list of all the swimming pools in Lausanne.